et’s dive into some specific pitfalls that we typically see even large successful marketing operations struggling with.

 We can split your data sources into two main types:

-For your in-house marketing data integrity, the common pitfalls and remedial actions include:
+For your first-party marketing data integrity, the common pitfalls and remedial actions include:

 Issue #1: Lack of a Structured Data Model